-Our community features one of the most active trail development efforts in Michigan, plus more paved roads — many of them scenic and rural — than many other areas.
-In addition to the developed trails, many of the local bike clubs and shops host regular road rides; more information about those routes can be found on many of their web sites.
+Our community features one of the most active mountain bike and multi-use trail development efforts in Michigan, plus more paved roads — many of them scenic and rural — than in many other areas.
+In addition to the developed trails, many of the local bike clubs and shops host regular road rides; more information about those routes may be found on their web sites.

 Bike Friendly Kalamazoo has facilitated an extensive bike route mapping and implementation effort since 2012.
-Our participants’ contributions are reflected in the Kalamazoo Area Transportation Study’s 2045 Metropolitan Transportation Plan and the most recent version of the KATS Commuter Bike Route (“Map 7”) Implementation Plan developed by the Kalamazoo Region Bike Route Committee.
+Our participants’ contributions are progressing as the Southwest Michigan Bikeway unfolds.

 *Note: Click on “Route Name” in list header on links as noted, to sort routes by name.

 Important Safety Notice: Riding a bicycle is not risk-free, and riding hazards and conditions change unpredictably; bicyclists must use their own judgment as to the suitability of any trail, path or road.
 Bicyclists are asked to remember that simple courtesy goes a long way when sharing the road.)

 Art on Public Display (link to a list of many public art works and their addresses – make your own “bike art hop” to visit as many as you can in the time you have, whenever you like!)